 1. Plastic Containers/Bins

 There are so many uses for plastic containers and bins.
 They can really help you keep your classroom managed and organized.
 Some of my favorite uses for plastic are Monday-Friday bins for sorting papers, buckets for sharpened and unsharpened pencils, and a mailbox for passing back student papers.
+And a solid perk to plastic over fabric is that it is easy to clean!

 2. Seat Pockets